Knockoi/E-Stick-V3/README.md

 - Customize Keys: Use Bluetooth to connect to your phone or computer to change the E-Stick's key functions.

 ## Key Functions
-- Left: Same function as left mouse button, can be customized by using mode button.
+- Left button Same function as left mouse button, can be customized by mode button.
 - Right button Same function as right mouse button, can be customized with mode button.
-- Joystick: 4 directions and the center button.
-Only the center button can be customized.
-The default is to press and hold to turn on the laser.
+- Joystick You can move freely, default is mouse move (Spotlight move).
 - MODE key can change the mode.
 Press and hold >= 5 seconds to enable Bluetooth connection.
 - BOOT button Download button.
-Press and hold Boot, then press Reset to activate the firmware download mode to download the firmware through the serial port.
+Press and hold Boot, then press Reset to activate the firmware download mode and download the firmware through the serial port.
 - RESET button Press this button to reboot the system.
 - On/Off Button Press the button to turn on the system if the duration of the button is longer than 30ms but less than 2s.
 Pressing the button twice in a row within 1s is recognized as OFF.